oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The value identifies a language, corresponding to IETF BCP 47 / RFC 5646.
 See IETF language registry: [https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry)

 > CSAF skips those grandfathered language tags that are deprecated at the time of writing the specification.
-Even though the private use language tags are supported they SHOULD not be used to ensure readability across the ecosystem.
+Even though the private use language tags are supported they should not be used to ensure readability across the ecosystem.
 > It is recommended to follow the conventions for the capitalization of the subtags even though it is not mandatory as most users are used to that.

 *Examples 18:*